kubade123/gg-finalterm-frontend/README.md

 6. User profile and username on top right corner of the page
 7. Usage of react router
 8. built with Chakra UI
+9. Two custoom hooks, for fething data and handling form